n8nhackers/n8n-nodes-starter/README.md

 # Go to custom directory.
 One-time.
 cd ~/.n8n/custom/

 # Link current community node in the directory.
-One-time.
 # It will be installed under ~/.n8n/custom/node_modules
+# Execute it every time you test a node
 npm link n8n-nodes-starter

+# Check existing link.
+One time.
+npm -g ls

 # Start n8n to test your community node.
 Always.
 n8n start